Where to shop for Black Friday and Small Business Saturday.

 US 1 South

-Specialties:Good old-fashioned American national chains where there is a place for everything and everything is in its place.
+Location:At the intersection of SR 312 and US 1, and all around.
+Specialties:Good old-fashioned chain stores where there is a place for everything and everything is in its place.

-US 1 South has the familiar stores that most visitor will find anywhere in the country.
+US 1 South has the familiar stores that most visitors will find anywhere in the country.
 As such, there may not be anything particularly local to purchase, but if you find yourself in need of something specific during your vacation and you want to find it with ease, these stores will be able to help.

 Sometimes when you go on vacation, you forget to pack your iPhone charger, or you need diapers, or someone is sick.
-If there's a travel emergency, this area has all the stores that are familiar to most people and near and dear to our hearts.
-It's where you can stock up on those necessities you forgot to pack, or purposely didn't pack because you planned ahead and knew you'd be able to buy it in St. Augustine.
+If there's a travel emergency, this area has all the stores that are familiar to most people and that are near and dear to our hearts.
+It's where you can stock up on those necessities you forgot to pack, or purposely didn't pack because you planned ahead and knew you'd be able to buy them in St. Augustine.
 Good thinking!
 You're very smart!

 Now that you have some useful info about the different areas of St. Augustine for shopping, let's take a look at the Thanksgiving weekend, beginning with Black Friday.